Mollie Evelyn Moore Davis: Novels

 The life in Texas furnishes the background for two other books in this list: Under the Man-Fig and The Wire Cutters, both to be numbered with her more important works, and both developing ingenious and rather complicated plots through which love stories are guided to the end.
-Davis' novel Under the Man-Fig, was described by a reviewer as "a tale at once strongly dramatic, clean and artistic," while her work generally is described by the same writer as being "characterized by a keen sense of humor, a fine restrained pathos and a delicate play of fancy."
+Davis' novel Under the Man-Fig, was described by a reviewer as "a tale at once strongly dramatic, clean and artistic," while her work generally is described by the same writer as being "characterized by a keen sense of humor, a fine restrained pathos and a delicate play of fancy".
 In the Queen's Garden is an idyl whose scene is laid in New Orleans.
 It is in The Little Chevalier, by many regarded as her masterpiece, and The Price of Silence that Davis made the most minute and painstaking study of Creole life, manners, and character.

 Literary style and themes

-In all of her stories, it is the pictorial effect that is chiefly sought and most successfully attained.
-Davis leaves subtle psychological analysis to others.
-She shows little concern with the problems of heredity and environment, of character evolution, and of the play of emotions and motives.
+In all of her stories, she specialises in pictorial affect.
 The great elemental feelings in general suffice for her purposes.
-She is especially desirous of producing a vivid picture in the mind of the reader.
-She wishes to depict a situation that shall be convincing.
-To this end, she summons all the resources of her own personal knowledge and observation, and employs all her powers of animated description.
+Her works are noted for producing a vivid picture in the mind of the reader.
+To do this, she uses her own personal resources and observations, as well as employing animated description.

-Almost equally prominent with this pictorial quality is the joy in narrative.
-The story-telling instinct is strong in Davis.
-She is very happy in the employment of Afro-American superstitions, which she uses not merely for artistic purposes, to enliven a scene or to impart local color to a situation, but also effectively often as causal agencies in the interlinkage of incidents constituting the plot of her story.
-She understands the Afro-American character well, and loves to depict it.
-Her management of the Afro-American dialect is good, but she is discreetly sparing, however happy, in her use of such forms of illiterature.
+Her work is noted for its narrative quality and its use of Afro-American folklore and superstition, which she incorporated both as elements of local color and as devices within the development of her plots.
+She also depicted aspects of Afro-American life and character, and occasionally employed Afro-American dialect in her writing, generally using it sparingly.